-Guided imagery has many uses.
-You can use it to promote relaxation, which can lower blood pressure and reduce other problems related to stress.
+Guided imagery can help you relax.
 You can also use it to help reach goals (such as losing weight or quitting smoking), manage pain, and promote healing.
-Using guided imagery can even help you to prepare for an athletic event or for public speaking.
+Guided imagery can even help you to prepare to take part in a sports event or public speaking.

-Always tell your doctor if you are using an alternative therapy or if you are thinking about combining an alternative therapy with your conventional medical treatment.
-It may not be safe to forgo your conventional medical treatment and rely only on an alternative therapy.
+Guided imagery is safe.
+It has no known risks.
+Always tell your doctor if you are using an alternative therapy or if you are thinking about combining one with conventional medical treatment.
+It may not be safe to stop using your conventional treatment and use only an alternative therapy.

-Current as of: December 20, 2019
+Current as of:

 Author: Healthwise Staff

-Medical Review: Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine